 Several options for research projects will be offered in specific sections of the course.
 All of the research projects will provide an opportunity to contribute to the creation of biological knowledge, and will use the same number and types of assessments.
 The semester will culminate with a course-wide research symposium in which you and your team will present the results of your research endeavors.

-- Protein-protein interactions in the ESX-1 secretion system of M. tuberculosis.
-(Research PI: P. Champion)
+- Protein-DNA interactions in the ESX-1 secretion system of M. tuberculosis.
+(Lab professor: B. Rudenga; Research PI: P. Champion)

 - Evolutionary responses of salt marshes to global environmental change.
-(Research PI: J. McLachlan)
+(Lab professor: T.M.
+Olsen; Research PI: J. McLachlan)